Scientific name: Alocasia and Hybrids

 - Soil: Use an organic, well aerated soil mix.

 - Fertilizer: Use an all-purpose fertilizer diluted by half.
-Feed once a month, but don’t bother to feed it in winter (unless the plant is actively growing).
+Feed once a month, cutting back during dormancy in winter (unless the plant is actively growing).

 - Pruning: Remove any yellow or leaves developing brown/black spots immediately.

 - Propagation: Division - Remove any offsets (at the same time as re-potting your parent plant) that may have sprung up from the parent plant and pot.
 Best time to do this is in spring.

 If in stock, shop for Elephants Ear here.